 Dongles are an admission that the phones they come with don't work in the way the company knows its consumers need them to.

 In order to quell the legions of internet complainers like yours truly, many of these companies have included dongles to meet their users halfway.
 However, it’s secretly a super-damning admission.
 If removing the headphone jack was the right move, then why would a dongle need to exist?
 It’s an admission that the phone it comes with doesn’t work in the way the company knows its consumers need it to.
-Since this article was published in 2018, dongles have started to disappear, as more Bluetooth headphones are purchased than wired ones.
+Since this article was published in 2017, dongles have started to disappear, as more Bluetooth headphones are purchased than wired ones.

-You can offer as many excuses as you want, but so far the supposed benefits of getting rid of the jack haven’t panned out—and the smart money is on it never happening.
+You can offer as many excuses as you want, but so far the supposed benefits of getting rid of the jack haven’t panned out — and the smart money is on it never happening.

 Unintended consequences

-Since Apple Music made the change to add lossless listening, Apple users suddenly find themselves in a strange situation: If they’ve bought the AirPods Max, lossless audio streaming is still out of reach for them unless they use a specialized cable and a dongle—and even then there’s no guarantee.
+Since Apple Music made the change to add lossless listening, Apple users suddenly find themselves in a strange situation: If they’ve bought the AirPods Max, lossless audio streaming is still out of reach for them unless they use a specialized cable and a dongle — and even then there’s no guarantee.
 I say that because the signal path of the AirPods Max relies on a couple conversions from digital to analog and back again in order to work, and it’s possible (though unlikely) that this may result in some errors.
 Something that would be easily avoided if there was a headphone jack available.

-Because Bluetooth isn’t where it needs to be in order to make the most of lossless audio streaming, there’s little benefit to any Apple ecosystem user to use Apple Music’s lossless feature.
+Because Bluetooth isn’t where it needs to be to make the most of lossless audio streaming, there’s little benefit to any Apple ecosystem user to use Apple Music’s lossless feature.
 Neither the AirPods nor AirPods Pro are capable of getting the most out of this feature of Apple Music; among the Apple audio panoply, only wired Beats products and the AirPods Max with extra accessories can.
 In order to get the best, cheapest setup to use Apple Music’s lossless streaming, you’re better off with an Android phone and third-party wired headphones.
 In a major way, Apple’s audio products don’t “just work” when used together.
+However, it may spur at least some backlash to get Apple moving in the right direction if it wants to hold onto all those new subscribers jumping ship from Tidal and other streaming services.

 So what’s the problem?